Skip to Content

 Benefits of an RV Water Pump

 As you know, we’re big fans of boondocking.
-And we can do all of the above, (except rinse off a muddy dog because we don’t have a dog), even if we’re camped in the middle of the desert.
-The reason all of this is possible is that we have a water pump that works to pressurize our plumbing, moving water from our fresh water tank throughout the system.
+And we can do all of the above (except rinse off a muddy dog because we don’t have one 😉), even if we’re camped in the middle of the desert.
+The reason all of this is possible is that we have a water pump that works to pressurize our plumbing, moving water from the fresh tank throughout the system.

 Let’s take a look at how you might know if your RV’s water pump needs to be replaced.